iree-org/iree/docs/website/docs/developers/debugging/gpu.md

 Once done, the solution typically derives naturally.

-There are many components in the IREE stack; hierarchically we can categorize them into either the compiler or runtime bucket.
+There are many components in the IREE stack; hierarchically we can categorize them into either the compiler or runtime bucket:

 * For compilers, there are multiple layers from the top to the bottom--frontend input importers, IREE flow/stream compilation, IREE host/device compilation,